sfeir-open-source/sfeir-school-nextjs/docs/markdown/06-error-management/10-error-boundaries.md

 Two ways to define error boundaries in Next.js :

 - creating a file in the router (error.tsx)
-- creating a custom ErrorBoundary component
+- using a custom ErrorBoundary component